supposedly/dialect-museum/README.md

 second list, and "i" from the third list to conclude that one way to pronounce this word is "qaymi".

-Or you can pick "g" from the first list, "o" from the second list, and "i" from the last one to get the pronunciation "goymi", which... was one of the ones we said probably doesn't exist... wait.
-Okay, so this forces us to lose some of the precision we had earlier.
+Or you can pick "g" from the first list, "o" from the second list, and "i" from the last one to get the pronunciation "goymi", which... was one of the ones we said probably doesn't exist... okay, so this forces us to lose some of the precision we had earlier.
 On top of that, it's just kind of an eyesore, isn't it?
 Before, when we had too many forms to even peruse, at least each individual one was readable on its own.
 Here, we don't even have that, since you definitely can't intuitively grasp the word's pronunciation at a glance.
 So, once more: how can we do better?